-We strategically focus on serving the needs of new generation consumers in China between the ages of 18 and 36.
+We strategically focus on serving the needs of new generation consumers in China between the ages of 23 and 40, including Millennials, Generation Z and New City Youth, who are the driving force of consumption and account for approximately 23% of the total population of China.
 These are the customers, we believe, with high income potential, more advanced educational background, higher consumption needs, a temporary mismatch between their needs and their income levels (which creates needs for consumption smoothing), a strong desire to build their credit profile, and an appreciation for an efficient user experience.
 In addition, we believe that new generation consumers in China will mature to become the primary group of consumers within the Chinese economy in the future.
-Our online ecommerce, consumption and consumer finance platform, Fenqile, addresses our users' needs by offering an array of products and services as well as credit lines.
-We offer a wide variety of competitively priced products on our e-commerce channel and allow users to directly use their credit lines to finance purchases.
-Through our Le Hua Card, we also enable our customers to connect their preferred payment tool directly to their credit line with us, allowing them to draw down directly from their credit line when they make each individual purchase.
-The individual loans that we provide to our customers are matched with diversified funding sources, which are primarily institutional funding partners in our lending programs.
-Our institutional funding partners include major Chinese banks, consumer finance companies, and other financial institutions and organizations.
+We are poised to become one of the most trusted brands in the new generation consumption space.